-Both bargains and fun can be found at the Bear on the Square Mountain Festival’s Artist Marketplace the fourth weekend in April on the Public Square.
+Both bargains and fun can be found at the 2015 Bear on the Square Mountain Festival’s Artist Marketplace the third weekend in next April on the Public Square.
 Smart shoppers will find North Georgia’s finest market of traditional crafts, a remarkable collection featuring one-of-a-kind, handmade items available for purchase directly from some the mountain region’s best artists.

 Held around the Historic Public Square in Dahlonega, the Marketplace continues its tradition of presenting the juried work from an impressive group of top quality regional artists.
-Open on Saturday, April 26, from 10 a.m.-6 p.m. and on Sunday, April 27, from 10 a.m.-5 p.m., rain or shine, the market will have booths containing the work of around 55 Marketplace artists, of whom 24 are new to the Bear festival.
+Open on Saturday, April 18, from 10 a.m.-6 p.m. and on Sunday, April 19, from 10 a.m.-5 p.m., rain or shine, the market will have booths containing the work of around 55 Marketplace artists.

 In another section of the Marketplace, the John C. Campbell Folk School, the Festival Sponsor, will present several demonstrating artists who work in blacksmithing, pottery, spinning and dyeing, weaving, woodcarving, and basketry.